 Your World Empowers Young People To Become Leaders And Agents Of Change

-BOGOTA, Colombia, May 07, 2025 (GLOBE NEWSWIRE) -- The British Council celebrates the 10th edition of Your World, a global video-making competition designed to equip young people with the skills to address the world's most pressing challenges.
+LAGOS, Nigeria, May 07, 2025 (GLOBE NEWSWIRE) -- The British Council celebrated the 10th edition of Your World, a global video-making competition designed to equip young people with the skills to address the world's most pressing challenges.

 This initiative empowers students to develop critical thinking and creativity, applying cross-curricular knowledge to bring their learning to life and drive change in their communities.